-The size criteria is based on the number of bedrooms needed up to a maximum of four, not the number of bedrooms a property has.
+The size criteria is based on the number of bedrooms needed, not the number of bedrooms a property has.

 Universal Credit is always awarded based on the number of bedrooms that are needed and never considers the number of rooms a property may or may not have.